dsar/Twitter_Sentiment_Analysis/README.md

 In `data/models/BEST` directory, we have stored a checkpoint of our best CNN trained model.

+Go to `options.py` file and:

 * Set `algorithm` to `CNN`
 * and on `CNN` dictionary:
     * set `train` to `False`
     * and make sure `checkpoint_dir` is set to `TF_SAVE_PATH + '/BEST/checkpoints'`

-Finally, just follow the Demo procedure
+Finally, just follow the Demo procedure.

 ### Contributors